civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 4

-The council of a First Nation may not make a law under paragraph 5(1)(d) **or 8.1(1)(a)** until the council has made a law respecting the financial administration of the First Nation under paragraph 9(1)(a) and that law has been approved by the First Nations Financial Management Board.

-> **Explanatory Note**:
-> Existing text of section 4:
-> *Existing Text*:
-> > The council of a First Nation may not make a law under paragraph 5(1)(d) until the council has made a law respecting the financial administration of the First Nation under paragraph 9(1)(a) and that law has been approved by the First Nations Financial Management Board.
+The council of a First Nation may not make a law under paragraph 5(1)(d) or 8.1(1)(a) until the council has made a law respecting the financial administration of the First Nation under paragraph 9(1)(a) and that law has been approved by the First Nations Financial Management Board.

 ### Section 5